oliverwilms/iris-budget/README.md

 ## Unit Testing
 This repository has [U]nit Tests](https://github.com/intersystems-community/iris-fullstack-template/blob/787acb10efae8847e3084db26c3e4211bd5a753a/tests/UnitTest/Demo/coffeemaker.cls).
-THere is a [Github Actions CI workflow](https://github.com/intersystems-community/iris-fullstack-template/blob/787acb10efae8847e3084db26c3e4211bd5a753a/.github/workflows/main.yml) in this repo, which performs unit testing with every push to Github repository and fails if tests fail.
+There is a [Github Actions CI workflow](https://github.com/intersystems-community/iris-fullstack-template/blob/787acb10efae8847e3084db26c3e4211bd5a753a/.github/workflows/main.yml) in this repo, which performs unit testing with every push to Github repository and fails if tests fail.

 But you also can run the test script locally with:
 ```